ratheesh-pai/weblogic/webcenter-content/wcc-ma-vbcs/fa-common/fa-common.md

      i.
 Credential Key - Specify a name.

      ii.
-User name - If WebCenter Content is configured with IDCS Single Sign-on, then specify the administrator name for WebCenter Content IDCS, otherwise, specify the administrator name for WebCenter Content Weblogic.
+User name - Specify the administrator name for WebCenter Content Weblogic as environment is not configured with IDCS SSO.

      iii.
-Password - If WebCenter Content is configured with IDCS Single Sign-on, then specify the administrator password for WebCenter Content IDCS, otherwise, specify the administrator password for WebCenter Content Weblogic.
+Password - Specify the administrator password for WebCenter Content Weblogic as environment is not configured with IDCS SSO.

      ![This image shows Create Credentials Dialog](images/ws-credentials.png "Create Credentials Dialog")